PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 The proposal addresses just the first phase.
 Other phases will be the subject of separate proposals.
 Phase 1 will provide the following:

 - suitability of Clang/LLVM for HW verification of CVA6:
-  - seamless support of multiple datapath widths (multi-XLEN support)
+  - seamless support of multiple datapath widths (multi-XLEN support);
-  - resolution of functional failures identified on the current CVA6 verification flow
+  - resolution of functional failures identified on the current CVA6 verification flow.

 - support of differentiating characteristics of the CVA6 cores:
   - pipeline depth,